GSA/prototype-city-pairs-api/database_setup/readme_local.md

 export DATABASE_URL=mysql2://{user}:{password}@exampleserver:3306/citypairsdb`

 ```
-5. (if not done previously) Change to 'database setup' directory in city pairs API project.
+5. In the command console, change to the database_setup directory of the cloned repository.

+`cd prototype-city-pairs-api/database_setup`

 6. Update node libraries in local package